 - buying a new vehicle and rolling the negative debt into the new financing.

-- Then when your personal injury case settles, which will include your diminished value compensation, you can use that money to pay down your negative equity.
+- Then when your motor vehicle collision case settles, which will include your diminished value compensation, you can use that money to pay down your negative equity.

 - Then you can refinance the new automobile to get the payment lowered.